 Baby Sleep and Sensitivity

 It is important to watch your baby or toddler’s reaction to things, even at a young age.
 You might start to notice a connection between your daily activities and her emotions.
 You will want to take her sensitivity into consideration when you set up where she sleeps, what she wears to bed, and how much noise is going on in the house.
 Some babies will not like to be too hot or cold while others won’t complain either way.
-As a baby, we couldn’t have a jacket on my son in the car seat because inevitably he would cry in the backseat within 10-15 minutes during every car trip.
-Being first-time parents, we were especially clueless, but we did figure out that he just would get so hot and be uncomfortable.
+As a baby, we couldn’t have a jacket on my son in the car seat.
+He’d inevitably cry in the backseat within 10-15 minutes during every car trip.
+Being first-time parents, we were especially clueless, but we did figure out that he just would get hot and be uncomfortable.

 Sleep training your sensitive child might be more difficult.
 You might question whether he’s comfortable, what’s wrong and why no two days are the same.
 He might become overstimulated easier and need to nap more often.
 But, your sensitive child’s sleep is ever more important.
 Sensitive children “take in” a lot around them and that can be exhausting!
 But, it’s also difficult for him to settle down for the night and therefore, his bedtime routine might need to be longer than normal.